Goethe Awards: History

 Don & Maggie Thompson created the Goethe Awards in 1971; the Goethe Awards for comics published in 1970 were first published in a 1971 issue of their fanzine Newfangles.

 Nominations for the 1972 Goethe Awards (for comics published in 1971) ballot were initially published in The Buyer's Guide to Comics Fandom (TBG), The Monster Times, and Graphic Story World.
 Nominations were sent in from 335 readers.
 Ultimately, there were 7 categories with 4-7 nominees in each category.
 700 fans voted for the final nominees.
 The 1972 Goethe Awards were presented July 3, 1972, at the Comic Art Convention, New York City, in a ceremony emceed by Tony Isabella and Carl Gafford.
-The award results were also published in Comic Art News & Reviews.
+The award results were also published in Comic Art News & Reviews no. 1.